 7. Air Travel?
 Plan in Advance

-Are you a Single Traveler or Couple of Travelers?
+Are you a Solo Traveler or a Couple?

-Gelling up with people in Ladakh is more or less easy because many people travel solo and look forward to meet new people and share cultural thoughts and values over the trip.
-No where else in the world you will find more smiling and helpful people as Ladakhis are 🙂 … Or you can search for Travel Partners online too (read below).
+Gelling up with people in Ladakh is more or less easy because many people travel solo and look forward to meeting new people and share cultural thoughts and values over the trip.
+Nowhere else in the world you will find more smiling and helpful people as Ladakhis are 🙂 … Or you can search for Travel Partners online too (read below).

 Online Travel Partners for Ladakh Trip?

-You can even search for online Travel Partners for your Ladakh trip to reduce the overall cost and at DoW Community we already have an easy way to spot Travel Partners through our dedicated forum linked here & DoW Travel Calendar.
-Using our Travel Partners Forum & Calendar, you can pretty quickly and easily spot on which dates people are traveling and if some group suits your need to gel up or not.
-Check the example: So, take the advantage and travel in group to reduce your travel cost for Ladakh trip 🙂
+You can even search for online Travel Partners for your Ladakh trip to reduce the overall cost and at DoW Community we already have an easy way to spot Travel Partners through our dedicated forum linked in the main menu.

-I hope the above mentioned tips helps you in some way or the other to reduce your overall cost of the Ladakh trip and help you make a budget trip to Ladakh I am sure you will be able to save some good amount of money by following above tips.
-You can also read one of the topics in DoW Community regarding Customize Tour v/s Self Organized Tours to Ladakh to really see the benefits of traveling on your own.
+I hope these tips will help you in some way or the other to reduce your overall cost of the Ladakh trip plan and help you make a budget trip to Ladakh.
+I am sure you will be able to save some good amount of money by following these Ladakh budget tips.